KahWee - Web Development, AI Tools & Tech Trends

 [2025 Update: Mocha remains a popular JavaScript testing framework.
 While newer tools like Jest and Vitest have emerged, Mocha's flexibility and plugin ecosystem keep it relevant.
 The .only() improvements described here became foundational to modern test filtering.]

-Mocha v3 is a major update that fixes some long-standing frustrations with the test runner.
+Mocha v3 fixes several long-standing frustrations with the test runner.

 Dropping Node.js v0.8 Support

-Due to the increasing difficulty of applying security patches within its dependency tree and looming incompatibilities with Node.js v7.0, Mocha no longer supports Node.js v0.8.
+Due to the increasing difficulty of applying security patches and looming incompatibilities with Node.js v7.0, Mocha no longer supports Node.js v0.8.

-This makes sense.
-Node v0.8 was released in 2012 and maintaining compatibility was holding back developer tool improvements.
-By the time v3 shipped, most teams had moved to newer Node versions anyway.
+Node v0.8 shipped in 2012.
+Maintaining compatibility held back developer tool improvements.
+By the time v3 shipped, most teams had moved to newer Node versions.

-.only() is no longer "fuzzy", can be used multiple times, and generally just works like you think it should.
+.only() is no longer "fuzzy", can be used multiple times, and works like you'd expect.

 describe.only('Feature A', () => {